weekplan/www/_posts/2018-07-11-what-is-essentialism-a-complete-guide-to-get-you-started.md

 - essentialist

 ---
 It started with a sharp pain in the belly.
 My wife complained about a recurring pain in her abdomen that seemed to get worst every minute.
 So we went to the hospital and the doctor advised us to get an X-ray.
 The diagnosis: appendicitis.

 This happened 2 years ago.
-I had a wonderful job working at a startup in San Francisco.
+I had a job working at a startup in San Francisco.
 It was a challenging role, but I was having fun.
 That week, I was preparing to finish an important report.
 So when the doctor revealed the prognosis, I had a dilemma.
 Should I go to work to finish the report or should I stay with my wife for the surgery?

 I was afraid that my boss wouldn’t understand my situation, so I decided to continue writing the report at the hospital.
 The problem was our room had no Internet.
 And it’s hard to keep your focus when someone you love is in the operating room.
 I ended up not finishing my work.
 My reputation was tarnished.

-In the book titled [Essentialism: The Disciplined Pursuit of Less](https://www.amazon.com/Essentialism-Disciplined-Pursuit-Greg-McKeown/dp/0804137382), New York Times best-selling author Greg McKeown shares a similar situation about choosing between his wife or at his job.
+In the book titled [Essentialism: The Disciplined Pursuit of Less](https://www.amazon.com/Essentialism-Disciplined-Pursuit-Greg-McKeown/dp/0804137382), New York Times best-selling author Greg McKeown shares a similar situation about choosing between his wife or his job.
 His wife was about to give birth to their daughter, but Greg had an important meeting with a client.

 He decided to go to the meeting but screwed it up because his attention wasn’t there.
 Worst, he felt guilty because he missed an important milestone in his life.
 The event prompted Greg to write a book about essentialism.